TriPed-Robot/trip_kinematics/paper.md

 Instead, numerical approaches have to be used which solve constrained optimization problems.
 It has been shown by @kumar that most robotics frameworks are not equipped to solve these problems for parallel robots let alone hybrid robots.

-TriP is a python package designed to close this gap using a modular modeling framework akin to the one proposed by @model_protoype.
+TriP is a python package designed to close this gap using a modular modeling framework akin to the one described by @survey .
 It allows the modeling of arbitrary kinematic topologies and is capable of calculating their forward and inverse kinematics.
 It does so using a symbolic framework that makes it easy to implement custom case-dependent mathematical solvers.

-# Statement of need
+# Statement of Need

 While a huge number of researchers use hybrid serial parallel systems such as @PISLA, @verne or @berkley most robotics frameworks such as openrave @openrave  or the matlab robotics toolbox @matlabrobot only support kinematic calculations for open chains.